-THE REVEREND DR. JEFFREY F. BULLOCK

-President

-Welcome to the University of Dubuque Theological Seminary (UDTS)!
+The Reverend Dr. Jeffrey F. Bullock President Welcome to the University of Dubuque Theological Seminary (UDTS)!
 UDTS is one of the very few seminaries in America that is embedded in a vibrant and growing University setting.
-This larger University setting enables us to experience the world, in all of its complexities; from interacting with undergraduates over coffee at "Sylvia's Common Ground" to cheering at a football game to leading worship at the undergraduate chapel, opportunities abound for seminarians who want to be immersed in the larger culture--our mission field.
-For most of our history, UDTS has been a faithful presence in the preparation of men and women
+This larger University setting enables us to experience the world, in all of its complexities; from interacting with undergraduates over a coffee at Sylvia's Common Ground to cheering at a football game to leading worship at the undergraduate chapel, opportunities abound for seminarians who want to be immersed in the larger culture--our mission field.
+For its entire history, UDTS has been a faithful presence in preparation for ordained pastoral ministry.
+Over the last two decades, our seminary has expanded upon that calling and has become a leader in distance education in a variety of credentialed degree and certificate programs.
+As the context of ministry changes, so do the opportunities for discipleship and service, and UDTS is purposeful about adapting to that changing environment while being rooted in and informed by the historic Christian faith tradition.

-for ordained pastoral ministry.
-Over the last decade, our seminary has become a leader in distance education, both in the credentialed MDiv/MAMD degrees and in a variety of certificate programs, such as our CRE training, which has prepared more laypersons for faithful congregational service than any other program in the country.
-Our program produces men and women of faith who serve Jesus in congregations, who plant house churches, who share the gospel as athletic coaches and who serve as social entrepreneurs.

 Ministry and mission all in service to Jesus Christ is at the center of who we are as a community of faith, worship and inquiry.
 We look forward to welcoming you to our faith community, and to helping prepare you for the ministry to which you have been called.

-Sincerely,

-Jeffrey F. Bullock, PhD

-President

-A MESSAGE FROM THE DEAN
+Sincerely, Jeffrey F. Bullock, PhD President A MESSAGE FROM THE DEAN

-THE REV. DR. ANNETTE BOURLAND HUIZENGA Dean of the Seminary and Associate Professor of New Testament Where is God at work?
+The Rev. Dr. Annette Bourland Huizenga Dean of the Seminary and Associate Professor of New Testament Where is God at work?
 How can we participate?
 These two questions inspire the mission of the University of Dubuque Theological Seminary.
 In 1852, God was at work in Dubuque, Iowa, on the "Western frontier" of the United States, when a pastor began training ministers for congregations of German immigrants.
 In the 21st century, God continues to work-in Dubuque and throughout the world.
 At UDTS, we still train students - to expand their awareness of God's desire for justice and mercy, - to develop the many skills needed by today's Christian leaders, and, - to practice spiritual disciplines that will nurture in them a deeply satisfying relationship with the Triune God.
 The students at UDTS learn how to pray and how to study, how to grow in mutual relationships and how to serve with righteousness and compassion.
 The graduates of our programs are equipped to live out the gospel of Jesus Christ in a variety of ministry contexts.
 If you sense a call to join God's mission and want to know more of the depth and breadth of the Christian faith, then we welcome you to our learning community.
-The University of Dubuque Theological Seminary offers three graduate theological degree programs: the Doctor of Ministry (D.Min.), the Master of Divinity (M.Div.) and the Master of Arts in Mission and Discipleship (M.A.M.D.).
-Both our master's programs are available in either residential or distance formats.
-The curricular requirements of the distance programs are identical to the residential program.
-Participants take two-week intensive courses offered annually in August and online courses in the fall and spring.
-Under this paradigm, no matter where you live, it is possible to earn an M.Div. in three years and the M.A.M.D. in two years, primarily by taking online courses.
-Dubuque Seminary provides two special programs for non-traditional students without an undergraduate degree.
-The 3/3 program enables qualified non-traditional students to complete a Bachelor of Arts degree and a Master of Divinity degree in six years.
-The 3/2 program provides for completion of both a Bachelor of Arts and a Master of Arts in Mission and Discipleship in five years.
-The faculty of the seminary also teach many of the courses in the Master of Arts in Christian Leadership, offered by the University of Dubuque, and offer online courses that can prepare students to be approved as Commissioned Ruling Elders, and online continuing education for teaching elders.
-At Dubuque Seminary, we take seriously our responsibility to nurture those called to lead in Christ's church.
-Our faculty members are committed to serving the church and to participating in God's mission in this world.
-Every faculty member has worked in Christian ministries: as a pastor, missionary, worship leader, program director, and/or administrator. .
-U.D.T.S. is a learning community where diversity is appreciated and Christian love is practiced.
-The seminary encourages a zeal for life-long learning and service.
-We welcome your interest and invite you to look closely at Dubuque Seminary as you seek to follow God's call.
-The Rev. Dr. Annette Bourland Huizenga Dean of the Seminary and Associate Professor of New Testament MISSION STATEMENT UNIVERSITY OF DUBUQUE MISSION STATEMENT The University of Dubuque is a small, private university affiliated with the Presbyterian Church (U.S.A.) offering undergraduate, graduate, and theological seminary programs.
+Sincerely, The Rev. Dr. Annette Bourland Huizenga Dean of the Seminary and Associate Professor of New Testament MISSION STATEMENT The University of Dubuque is a small, private university affiliated with the Presbyterian Church (USA) offering undergraduate, graduate, and theological seminary programs.
 The University is comprised of individuals from the region, the nation, and the world.
-As a community, the University practices its Christian faith by educating students and pursuing excellence in scholarship.
-Therefore, the University of Dubuque is committed to: - The Presbyterian tradition, - Excellence in academic inquiry and professional preparation, - Relationships which encourage intellectual, spiritual, and moral development, - Community where diversity is appreciated and Christian love is practiced, - Stewardship of all God's human and natural resources, - Zeal for life-long learning and service.
+As a community, the University practices its Christian commitments by educating students, pursuing excellence in scholarship, challenging students to live lives of worth and purpose, and preparing students for service to the church and the world.
+Therefore, the University of Dubuque is committed to: - A hospitable Christian environment which respects other faith traditions; - Relationships which encourage intellectual, spiritual, and moral development; - Excellence in academic inquiry and professional preparation; - A diverse and equitable community where Christian love is practiced; - Stewardship of all God's human and natural resources; - Zeal for life-long learning and service.